craftercms/docs/source/reference/project-tools/studio/user-interface-configuration.rst

 Our RTE is based on TinyMCE (https://www.tiny.cloud/) and can leverage all configurations and plugins designed for the TinyMCE editor.

-To learn more about configuring the RTE, see :ref:`here <newIa-rte-configuration>`
+To learn more about configuring the RTE, see :ref:`here <rte-configuration>`

-.. _newIa-project-tools-configuration:
+.. _project-tools-configuration:

 ***************************
 Project Tools Configuration